The 7th most popular snowboarding destination in Italy.

 After a long morning of shredding, there are two good on-mountain huts for lunch.
 Try checking out Passo d'Eiria or La Costaccia.

-While not known for its nightlife, you can check out the apres scene at Tea del Vidal, and then look for nightlife at Echo Bar, Kuhstall Disco Bar or Kokodi which gets going late.
+While not known for its nightlife, you can check out the apres scene at Tea del Vidal, and then look for nightlife at Echo Bar, Kuhstall Disco Bar or Kokodi, which gets going late and is open until 5am.

 With its location in the remote Valtellina Valley, Livigno still have the feeling of a charming traditional village.
 But, with its isolation, come some challenges in order to get to Livigno.
 There is no train to the town, so you’ll need to drive.
 If you are coming from the south in Italy, you will need to be prepared from some high elevation mountain driving with tire chains.
 If you are coming from the north in Switzerland, there is the Munt La Schera tunnel coming from Zernaz, but the lines coming through customs at the border are known to be lengthy in the winter, especially on the weekends.
 Also, the region is prone to avalanches, so come prepared.